 - Widening Skills Gap: Banning it risks widening the gap: employers flooded with AI-generated apps seek humans who can wield the tech ethically.

 - Long-Term Costs: As one report puts it, colleges must teach AI integration to avoid grads entering a market where “participation trophies” and outdated skills lead to long-term costs, including heightened vulnerability to mental health challenges from feeling perpetually outpaced and deepening AI anxiety.
-Strengthening the mental health workforce and increasing the number of mental health professionals are essential systemic solutions to support students facing these challenges.
+Strengthening the mental health workforce and increasing the number of mental health professionals are essential systemic solutions to support students facing these challenges, especially in improving access to mental health treatment and addressing disparities among different groups, such as Alaska Native youth, who experience high suicide rates and require culturally relevant interventions.

 Mental health providers and mental health care providers play a vital role in supporting students as they navigate these changes.
-Additionally, youth empowerment is key—young people should be actively involved in decisions about mental health initiatives to ensure their needs and perspectives are addressed.
-Despite being the most likely generation to seek therapy, many Gen Zers still face barriers such as stigma, cost, and lack of availability, which underscores the importance of systemic changes to improve access to care.
+Youth empowerment is key—young people should be actively involved in decisions about mental health initiatives to ensure their needs and perspectives are addressed.

 The AI Anxiety Epidemic: Mental Toll on a Tech-Savvy Generation